 - Distance: 1.8km

-Fenlands trail connects the town of Banff to Vermillion likes via a woodland loop trail, and is without doubt one of the easiest walks in Banff National Park.
+Fenlands trail connects the town of Banff to Vermillion likes via a woodland loop trail, and is without doubt one of the easiest hikes in Banff National Park.
 It can be walked as a loop, or simply as a more scenic way of reaching Vermillion Lakes.
 Sometimes it floods during early season, or can be closed for wildlife activity, but if you’re looking to stretch your legs and don’t want to stray too far from town, this is a good option.

 We recommend walking the Fenlands trail to Vermillion and catching sunset.
 This would probably take around half an hour from town, depending on which lake you wanted to visit.